neuroquery/neuroquery/README.md

 Given a text query, it can produce a brain map of the most relevant anatomical structures according to the current scientific literature.

-It can be used through a web interface: https://neuroquery.saclay.inria.fr
+It can be used through a web interface: https://neuroquery.org

+Technical details and extensive validation are provided in [this paper](https://hal.archives-ouvertes.fr/hal-02485642v1/document).

 This Python package permits using NeuroQuery offline or integrating it in other applications.